Toccoa's colorful depot is home to a welcome center, chamber of commerce, historical society and the Currahee Military Museum.

 |15 Long Term Parking Spaces||5 Short Term Parking Spaces||Accessible Payphones|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-In 2005, the city of Toccoa began the restoration of the Southern Railway wood-sided 1915 depot structure.
-In addition to housing the Amtrak station, the restored depot is the used today by the Toccoa-Stephens County Chamber of Commerce and Welcome Center as well as the Stephens County Historical Society.
+In 2005, the city of Toccoa began the restoration of the 1915 Southern Railway depot.
+In addition to housing the Amtrak station, the restored building is used by the Toccoa-Stephens County Chamber of Commerce and Welcome Center and the Stephens County Historical Society.
 The station has a gift shop and was renovated as part of the Main Street Toccoa program which is still improving and renovating the Toccoa downtown historical district.

 The small city of Toccoa, today the seat of Stephens County, lies among the foothills of the Blue Ridge Mountains in northeast Georgia.
 Before the late 1800s, the forested area around Toccoa was occupied by Cherokee Native Americans.
 However, when Colonel Wafford, an officer in the American Revolutionary Army, purchased the land from the natives in the late 1700s, the first European settlement was known as Dry Pond, for during the wetter winter months the area actually became a temporary pond.
 It is the present-day location of Pond Street.